 Compared to savings, investments can help achieve your financial goals in a shorter period of time.
 When deciding to embark on investing for your retirement, consider key factors such as your risk profile, objective and time horizon.

 Average life expectancy in Singapore is around 85 years, and increasing.
 But statutory retirement age is still 62 years.
 Supposing you retire at 62 and live to 85, there are 23 years in between.
 These may be spent idly, or productively.
 Education does not have an expiry date - continue to upgrade your skills or learn new ones.
 This will help you stay mentally active and busy.
 It also offers opportunities for social interaction.

 It is difficult to quantify future medical expenses because its cost is always changing.
 You will have to be prepared to spend more on healthcare after retirement as compared to the present.
 Furthermore, the cost of professional elder caregiving and nursing services are very high and could easily take a significant portion of your retirement savings.

 Fortunately, these uncertainties can be managed with adequate hospitalisation and long-term care insurance.
 Schemes such as MediShield Life and ElderShield can provide a basic standard of care, and if you would like to be covered more adequately or receive a higher degree of comfort, you should consider applying for such plans while you are still young and healthy.

 Delay social security payments

-Delaying payout from CPF LIFE, or the SRS if you are saving extra on a voluntary basis, actually earns you actually increases your CPF payouts.
+Delaying payout from CPF LIFE, or the SRS if you are saving extra on a voluntary basis, actually increases your CPF payouts.

 We believe in making retirement planning simple and easy to understand for all our clients, and we hope these five tips further your quest to future proof your own retirement.
 Please feel free to speak to one of our Relationship Managers for further advice and information tools you may need to structure a good retirement plan.